• Skip to primary navigation

 • 1 avocado sliced

-Ingredients for taco pasta skillet
+ingredients for one pot taco pasta

-The Tinkyada brand has the worst website I’ve ever seen, no social media presence, and the company does almost no marketing that I’m aware of.
-But you can find these perfectly textured noodles at many grocery stores across the U.S., from Walmart to Kroger, Safeway and Sprouts.
+One brown rice noodle brand that I use in this recipe is called Tinkyada.
+You can find these perfectly textured noodles at many grocery stores across the U.S., from Walmart to Kroger, Safeway, and Sprouts.
 You can also get them on Amazon.

 How to Make Taco Pasta Skillet